 Stables and corrals would be necessities at mines where animals were used in hauling and generating power.
 The archaeological signatures of these features would be similar to those found at desert homesteads.
 That is, they frequently incorporate natural features, such as boulder enclosures, to minimize the number of posts and amount of wire required to complete the space.
 Bundles or piles of baling wire can indicate the locations of corrals.
-Bundles or piles of baling wire can indicate the locations and mule shoes and nails might be found in association with the facilities, as well.
+Bundles or piles of baling wire can indicate the locations of corrals, and of course, horse and mule shoes and nails might be found in association with the facilities, as well.